RalphHightower/blog/_posts/2024-10-06-HereComesDaJudge.md

 From April to mid-May 2021,  I was hospitalized at [Lexington Medical Center](https://www..lexmedlcom/).
 Even then, four months after he was evicted from the [White House](https://www.whitehouse.gov/), Trump was still whining, *"I won!
 I won!"* Each morning during the daily cognitive test, "What year is it?", "Do you know where you are?", etc., that I'd have a little fun with the nurses.
 I would also add one of the following statements:
 1. "Biden is still president."
-2. "Trump is no longer president.$
+2. "Trump is no longer president."

 Consider this, if a Democrat had acted the same as Trump, the "Republicans" would be jumping up and down demanding justice.